 This savory breakfast casserole with bagels and creamy baked eggs can be refrigerated and baked right before your next brunch.
 Add whipped scallion cream cheese (so easy to make at home!), lox and capers for a fun twist on a bagel breakfast.

-Casserole-style dishes like this one are so low maintenance that you almost feel like you’re cheating when you slide them into the oven.
+Casserole-style dishes like this one (and frittatas) are so low maintenance that you almost feel like you’re cheating when you slide them into the oven.

 This breakfast bake has been a perfect sleepy weekend morning breakfast for us over the last few very rainy weeks.